4 Mobile Design Hacks for Squarespace

 Example continued:

-As you can see above, currently my focal point is in the top-middle, so it will show up like this on mobile:
+As you can see above, currently my focal point is in the top-left, so it will show up like this on mobile, highlighting the “welcome” text right where we want it:

 This is something that Squarespace tried to do automatically, but I find that sometimes the way Squarespace adapts the fonts for mobile is absolutely fine, but other times the headings are too big, too small, or they have lost specific formatting like letter spacing or the body text is too big or too small.